PRX/Infrastructure/README.md

 - `{AppName}ECRImageTag` will exist for each Docker app
 - See the secrets Readme for info about all `Secrets` values

-The secrets, CI, and CD stacks rely on an existing Notifications stack.
-Create a Notifications stack before trying to launch the others.
+Both the CI and CD stacks rely on an existing Notifications stack.
+Create a Notifications stack before trying to launch either the CI or CD stacks.
 The parameters required for the Notifications stack are mainly webhooks for third party services that notifications are sent to.

-Launch a secrets stack next.
-It takes the names of the previously created storage and notifications stacks as parameters, as well as the template config object keys.
-It also requires a `SecretsBase`; this should **always match the `BucketNamePrefix` used when launching the storage stack**.

 Launching a CI stack will require the name of the previously created Notifications stack, as well as a GitHub access token and webhook secret for getting data into and out of GitHub API's.
 Because the CI process is triggered by GitHub `push` and `pull_request` events, and the end result is either tests passing, or a deployable package being push to, for example, ECR, there is no reason for CI to be launched in multiple regions.
 If it were, each instance of CI stack would be trying to accomplish the same thing.